JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 #### Extension Points

 * Extension point name must be followed by "extension point (EP)" for the first occurrence on a page.
-  All following can use "EP" suffix.
+  All following occurrences can use "EP" suffix.
 * Use the FQN when first introducing an [extension point](plugin_extension_points.md) (EP) on a page.
   Rather than `stubIndex`, introduce `com.intellij.stubIndex`.
-  Subsequent mentions on the page can be `stubIndex`.
+  Later mentions on the page can be `stubIndex`.

 #### XML